caldermf/modular-reduction/README.md

 sage -pip install -e .[test]
 ```

 The code relies on Sage for Weyl groups, Kazhdan-Lusztig polynomials, Weyl character rings, and related combinatorics.
-There is no pure-Python backend.

 ## Quick Start In Python